PLATO-XL: Exploring the Large-scale Pre-training of Dialogue Generation: Experiments

-To evaluate the performance of PLATO-XL, the following English and Chinese dialogue generation models have been compared in the experiments. \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item DialoGPT \citep{zhang2019dialogpt} is trained on the basis of GPT-2 \citep{radford2019language} using Reddit comments.
-There are three model sizes: 117M, 345M and 762M.
-Since the 345M parameter model obtains the best performance in their evaluations, we compare with this version.
+To evaluate the performance of PLATO-XL, we compare it with the following English and Chinese dialogue generation models in the experiments. \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item DialoGPT \citep{zhang2019dialogpt} is trained on the basis of GPT-2 \citep{radford2019language} using Reddit comments.
+There are three model sizes: 117M, 345M, and 762M.
+Since the 345M parameter model obtains the best performance in their evaluations, this version is compared.

-\item Blender \citep{roller2020recipes} is first trained using Reddit comments and then fine-tuned with human annotated conversations -- BST \citep{smith2020can}, to help emphasize desirable conversational skills of engagingness, knowledge, empathy and personality.
-Blender has three model sizes: 90M, 2.7B and 9.4B.
-Since the 2.7B parameter model obtains the best performance in their evaluations, we compare with this version.
+\item Blender \citep{roller2020recipes} is first trained using Reddit comments and then fine-tuned with human-annotated conversations -- BST \citep{smith2020can}, to help emphasize desirable conversational skills of engagingness, knowledge, empathy, and personality.
+Blender has three model sizes: 90M, 2.7B, and 9.4B.
+Since the 2.7B parameter model obtains the best performance in their evaluations, this version is compared.

 \item PLATO-2 \citep{bao2020plato} is trained via curriculum learning, where a coarse-grained model is first learned for general response generation and a fine-grained model is further learned for diverse response generation.
 The English model of PLATO-2 is pre-trained with Reddit comments and then fine-tuned with BST conversations.
 There are 1.6B parameters in this model.
 PLATO-2 also has one Chinese model of 336M parameters, trained with 1.2B social media conversation samples.